411568/DC-DC_Converter_Tester/README.md

-# Modular Device for Measureing DC/DC Converter Parameters
+# Modular Device for Measuring DC/DC Converter Parameters

 The DC/DC converter tester is a device built for an engineering project at AGH University in Cracow.
 It consists of three modules: